What are the details of the workshop?

 Already working as a freelance or full-time writer?

 We have had many participants who are already freelance or full-time writers.
 They welcome the chance to polish their writing techniques and uncover new ones.
 They also mostly enjoy and benefit from the group session where is each person’s work is critiqued.

 What does the workshop cover?

-Writer’s Block Founders
+Introduction: Writer’s Block Founders